Amedon-Roland/church-obs-control/README.md

 ## Overview

-Church Stream Control is a user-friendly web application that provides a streamlined interface for managing OBS Studio during church live streams.
+Church Obs Control is a user-friendly web application that provides a streamlined interface for managing OBS Studio during church live streams.
 It offers essential controls for streaming, recording, scene switching, and source management, all in a clean and responsive interface.

 ## Features